Non Executive Directors

 - Other FTSE companies – Virtually the same as for FTSE 100 companies, although more latitude taken in Search Firm selection.

-- Small business – 10-50 employees and annual turnover above €2million but below €10million – Often not advertised or reliant on Recruiters.
-Often word of mouth;.
-Can be NOT as a statutory Director and often handling some executive non-routine activity.
-The risks and caveats are the same for all NEDS but this is a distinct market.
+- Small privately owned business – 10-50 employees and annual turnover above €2million but below €10million – Often not advertised or reliant on Recruiters.
+Often word of mouth.
+The need may be more for a mentor or coach than a NED but the risks and caveats are the same for all NEDs.

 - Non-incorporated organisations, Charities and the range of Not-for-Profit organisations which have legal features – Mostly, now, recruited on a formal basis and generally by specialist recruiters – but candidates outside this process can often get on the list.
 Empathy with the charitable aims of the hiring organisation is important

 It might be supposed that all the NED’s focus will be on securing the appointment.
-As important is the need to carry out appropriate due diligence on the prospective hiring company.
-It is always awkward if you discover fairly quickly that the company is insolvent, likely to be soon or that there are improper business practices (including fraud) lying in wait.
+As important as this is, equally important is the need to carry out appropriate due diligence on the prospective hiring company.
+It is clearly undesirable if you discover after appointment that the company is insolvent, likely to be soon or that there are improper business practices (including fraud) lying in wait.
 Knowing about this relies often on intuition and/or unofficial sources.

-The supply of NEDs comes from those who are NEDs already and want a plural career, an executive who wants to gain extra exposure and skills, someone who is either a consultant, retired or (unfortunately) made redundant.
+The supply of NEDs comes from those who are NEDs already and want to further a plural career, an executive who wants to gain extra exposure and skills or someone who is retired or made redundant from an executive career but wants to maintain interest in the business world and has valuable experience that they can share.
 Anyone can be a NED if they fit the profile of what is needed to create a balanced and effective Board.
 These might be professional skills, very specific experience, general skills, industry skills, network etc.

 Formal recruitment volumes are lower than commonly supposed and directly engaged volumes are difficult to assess.